 - Sedum kamtschaticum ‘Variegatum’ – deep green leaves with creamy white borders.

 This sedum is an excellent ground cover that is fairly easy to grow.
 Let’s discuss the ins and outs of caring for it!

 Light & Temperature

-They grow best under full sun, but can grow in partial shade in your garden – granted it receives 6 hours of full sunlight during the day.
+Russian stonecrop grows best under full sun, but can grow in partial shade in your garden.
+Granted it receives 6 hours of full sunlight during the day, it is somewhat shade-tolerant.
 Your plant can thrive in USDA Hardiness Zones 4 to 9.
 The lowest temperature it can tolerate is -20°F.

 Water & Humidity

 Use the soak and dry method for this ground cover plant.
 Soak your plant and wait for the soil to dry completely before watering it again.
 Mature ground cover plants are drought-tolerant – they can go without water for several months.